veerendrav/veerendrav.github.io/my_readme.md

    ```

 3. **Access the website:**
-   - Open your browser and navigate to: `http://localhost:4000`
+   - Open your browser and navigate to the link given in the output of composer up.
    - The server will automatically rebuild when you modify files
    - Refresh your browser to see changes